-- The grill pan supplied is multi functional, for use in grill or oven. - The handle design allows removal or insertion whilst the pan is in use. - Always remove the handle when the pan is in use. - The grill MUST only be used with the door open. - Ensure gas cylinder/supply is connected and turned on.
-In the event of a gas smell turn off at gas cylinder/mains and contact supplier. - To light: Open door, push in the control knob and turn clockwise as far as possible.
+- The grill pan supplied is multi functional, for use in grill or oven. - The handle design allows removal or insertion whilst the pan is in use. - Always remove the handle when the pan is in use - The grill MUST only be used with the door open.

+Ensure gas cylinder/supply is connected and turned on.
+In the event of a gas smell turn off at gas cylinder/mains and contact supplier.

+- To light: Open door and slide under, push in the control knob and turn clockwise to full rate.
 Hold a lighted match or taper to the burner and push the control knob in and hold.
 The burner should ignite and the control knob should be held in for 10-15 seconds before release.
 If the burner goes out, repeat procedure, holding control knob for slightly longer. - 3.
 For models fitted with spark ignition the procedure is similar except that the burner can be ignited by depressing the ignition button, which is located on the fascia.
 Ignition must be carried out with the door open, and if the burner has not lit within 15 seconds the control knob should be released and the grill left for at least 1 minute before a further attempt to ignite the burner. - 4.
 On first use of the grill, it should be heated for about 20 minutes to eliminate any residual factory lubricants that might impart unpleasant smells to the food being cooked.
-A non-toxic smoke may occur when using for the first time so open any windows and turn on

-- mechanical ventilators to help remove the smoke. - Although the grill does heat up quickly, it is recommended that a few minutes preheat be allowed. - 6.
+A non-toxic smoke may occur when using for the first time so open any windows and turn on mechanical ventilators to help remove the smoke. - Although the grill does heat up quickly, it is recommended that a few minutes preheat be allowed. - 6.
 Flame Failure Device (FFD): the grill burner is fitted with a flame sensing probe, which will automatically cut off the gas supply in the event of the flame going out.
 In the event of the burner flames being accidentally extinguished, turn off the burner control and do not attempt to re-ignite the burner for at least one minute. - It is normal for the flames on this burner to develop yellow tips as it heats up, particularly on butane. - A reversible grill pan trivet enables the correct grilling height to be achieved.
 Grilling should be carried out on the middle shelf position.

 Fast Toasting trivet in high position

 Grilling Sausages trivet in high position

 Grilling Steak/Bacon trivet in high position

-Grilling Chops, etctrivet in low position
+Grilling Chops, etc trivet in low position

 Slow Grilling trivet removed

-To turn off: Turn the control knob anticlockwise to the vertical position.
+To turn off: turn the control knob until the circle on the control knob is aligned with the dot on the control panel, this should be done by turning anti-clockwise.
 Always make sure the control knob is in the off position when you have finished grilling.